EN | FR

 You will be directly referred to one or more of the following places for additional test(s):

-Most clients who need further testing have one or both of these tests:
+BreastCheck will provide you with information on where you will be referred for your follow up test(s).
+Most people who need further testing will have one or more of these tests:

 A diagnostic mammogram experience is very similar to a screening mammogram.
 The diagnostic mammogram takes a closer look at a specific area of breast tissue by: